Ahmed-Hossam1/blog-app-/README.md

 - `prisma`: Database schema and seeding scripts.
 - `public`: Static assets and images.

-## 📜 Available Scripts

-- `npm run dev`: Starts the development server.
-- `npm run build`: Builds the application for production.
-- `npm run start`: Starts the production server.
-- `npm run lint`: Runs ESLint for code quality checks.

 ---
-Built with ❤️ for a modern web experience.
+Built with Ahmed Hossam ❤️ for a modern web experience.